wenjie2wang/reda/README.md

 install.packages("reda")
 ```

+## Development

+The latest version of the package is under development at [GitHub][github-url].
+If it is able to pass the automated package checks, one may install it by

+```R
+if (! require(remotes)) install.packages("remotes")
+remotes::install_github("wenjie2wang/reda", upgrade = "never")
+```

 ## Getting Started

 [Online documentation][homepage] provides function documentations and includes
 package vignettes for

 - [exploring and modeling recurrent event data][reda-intro].
 - [introduction to formula response function Recur()][reda-Recur]
 - [simulating survival and recurrent event data][reda-simulate].

-## Development

-The latest version of the package is under development at [GitHub][github-url].
-If it is able to pass the building check by Travis CI, you may consider
-installing it with the help of **remotes** by

-```R
-if (! require(remotes)) install.packages("remotes")
-remotes::install_github("wenjie2wang/reda", upgrade = "never")
-```

 ## License